lbl-srg/obc/specification/source/example.rst

 site electricity use between
 the annual simulations with the base case control and the Guideline 36 control.
+The bars labeled "div. gains" were obtained with simulations in which we changed the diversity of the internal loads.
+Specifically, we reduced the internal loads for the north zone by :math:`25\%` and increased them for the south zone by the same amount.

 The Guideline 36 control saves around :math:`25\%` site electrical energy.
 These are signficant savings that can be achieved through software only, without the need